github/docs/content/development/build-it/index.md

 versions: '*'
 ---

-Here we talk about all samples, how to compile and how to deploy
+Here we talk about the development environment, compilation, etc.
 - API
 - GPX overview
 - ...